WisePH

 So before you click any “early results” link, read this first.
 For all PRC board exam results and updates, WisePH covers every licensure cycle.

-When does PRC release the Physicians Licensure Examination March 2026 results?
+Physicians Licensure Examination March 2026 – official results

 DetailInformation